AS1100K/bevy-discord/PRERELEASE-CHANGELOG.md

 - `plugins` module is now private
 - disabled default features of dependencies
 - Moved all resources to `res` module
+- Moved all configuration structs to `config` module

 ### Fixed
 - Typos in documentation